AceMetrix/npm-artifactory/README.md

 A proxy server that uses [Artifactory](http://www.jfrog.com/home/v_artifactory_opensource_overview) as a data store for npm modules.
 Useful to seamlessly integrate node into your java/maven-based workflows.

-In a Maven-esque style, npm-artifactory will proxy requests from npmjs.org if the module isn't found in artifactory.

 Installation
 ============